 Overboard Accessibility Report

-Overboard offers 22 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Overboard in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Overboard is a murder mystery narrative game played in reverse.
 You murder your husband at the start of the game and then try and get away with it.
 It's played on a ship where the characters are affected by your choices and change their actions accordingly.
 You have limited time to plant evidence, find accomplices and frame other people.
 When you fail, you try again from the start, but with the added knowledge of who knows what, when and where.

 The game offers advice for each new round.
 You can also visit the chapel to get advice and tips from the Deity you communicate with there.